 There is a little brown bird creeping around in the forest that you may never see.
 It is called a Brown Creeper.
 We have seen one in our yard three times in the last three weeks, but each time it was a delightful surprise.
 Our home records show that we have seen these little songbirds at different times of the year; mostly in April or January.
-It may be that we’ve been looking out the windows more or have been in the yard most often on those Brown Creeperdates.
+It may be that we’ve been looking out the windows more or have been in the yard most often on those dates.
 The field guides say they are residents in this part of Minnesota in the summer months and just visitors in the winter, so I guess we have some dependable visitors.

 When I say it is creeping around the forest, I don’t mean that it’s skulking among the snow banks or trails.
 It gets its name, because of the way it goes up a tree, hopping or creeping and bracing itself with its tail, until it reaches the height it desires.
 Then it turns and flies back down to the ground or to the base of another tree, where it resumes spiraling up the trunk.